Metro NY Minute – May 2014

 Two UU ministers, other progressive clergy, and same-sex couples seeking to be married have joined the General Synod of the United Church of Christ in filing a federal lawsuit arguing that North Carolina’s ban on same-sex marriage violates their constitutionally guaranteed religious freedom.
 Filed April 28 in federal court in North Carolina, General Synod of the United Church of Christ et al. v.
 Cooper et al is the first suit to make a religious freedom argument on behalf of marriage equality.
 Read more.

 Upcoming Meetings and Workshops

-The Golden Rule?
-A New Model for Intercultural Competency: May 17, Community Unitarian Church at White Plains, White Plains NY.
+Beyond the Golden Rule: A New Model for Intercultural Competency: May 17, Community Unitarian Church at White Plains, White Plains NY.
+For a flyer, click here .
 To register, click here.
 For more information, contact the Rev. Peggy Clarke.